A Short Biography Of Steve Wozniak – One Of Apple’s Co-Founders

 Stephen Gary Wozniak (Woz) was born back in 1950, on August 11th in San Jose in California.
 His father Jacob Francis Wozniak had graduated as one of the best students of the Columbian University Information Technology and he was actually the one who inspired the young Steve to become a guru in electronics.
 Since he was a very little boy, Wozniak junior spent a lot of his time in his father’s workshop, which was a place full of all kinds of electronic parts.
 He became very interested in what his dad was doing and wanted to learn how transistors, diodes, and other electronic components worked.
 Jacob was more than happy to explain everything to his son.
 This is how Steve became a wizard in electronics when he was just in fourth grade.
 During that time he spent most of his time working with a circuit board, instead of playing with the kids from the neighborhood.
 When he was in 8th grade, he constructed a calculator, with which he won a big prize in a local competition.

-With time passing, Woz was getting more and more indrawn.
+With time passing, Woz was getting more and more captivated by tech.
 Most of his time he was in his home reading magazines about electronics and building small widgets, while his mates were chasing girls and having fun.
 This was hard for him and he was mischievous because of that.
 One day he placed a ticking device in his locker in school, trying to make his schoolmates think that this was a bomb.
 The same day he was called to appear in the director’s office.
 When he got there, he saw several policemen waiting for him.
 The director accidentally went by that locker, heard the ticking sound, and actually thought this was a bomb.
 This is how the young Steve was sent to jail for one day.
 But this didn’t make him reconsider his behavior.
 There he taught his cellmates how to use the wires powering the fan in the roundhouse and attach them to the grating, so everyone who touched it would be shaken by an electric shock.

 After High School…